ipab-slmc/exotica/exotica/doc/Quickstart.rst

 This shows us the robot model we are using and then displays the joint angles for each of the 7 joints on our example robot after the time it took to solve the problem.

-Depending on how you setup your [XML Initialiser - add link](add link) file, this will either display the joint angles that will the arm to reach only the goal state or a sequence of angles for each joint which represents the motion plan from initial to goal states.
+Depending on how you setup your XML Initialiser file, this will either display the joint angles that will the arm to reach only the goal state or a sequence of angles for each joint which represents the motion plan from initial to goal states.

 Problem and Solution Setup
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 To prepare EXOTica for solving motion plans, we must first specify what problem we want to solve (e.g. end pose problem, optimisation problem) and which solver we will use to solve it (e.g. end pose problems be solved by the IKSolver, optimisation problems can be solved by the AICOSolver).
-These are explained in more detail [here - add link](add link); but now the basics will be shown:
+The basics will be explained below:

 .. code:: python
 	(sol, prob)=exo.Initializers.loadXMLFull(exo.Setup.getPackagePath('exotica')+'/resources/configs/ik_solver_demo.xml')